-Sign up to receive our newsletter!
-If you would like to receive our monthly email newsletter, simply send an email with the word 'subscribe' in the subjectline to email@example.com.
+- Sign up to receive our Newsletter!
+If you would like to receive our monthly email newsletter, simply send an email with the word 'subscribe' in the subject line to firstname.lastname@example.org.
+The newsletter contains updates on the journey of our Climate Justice Candle, news from Eco-Congregations throughout Ireland, news of upcoming events, environmental and climate change news, eco-tips and a Prayer for the Earth.

 Check out our Facebook page.